0xPolygon/kurtosis-cdk/docs/how-to/migrate/forkid-7-to-9.md

 ## Smart contract calls

-1. Make the required smart contract calls:
+1. From another directory, make the required smart contract calls (this should not be done from the `kurtosis-cdk` directory):

     ```sh
     git clone git@github.com:0xPolygonHermez/zkevm-contracts.git